Bachelor of Science (BS) in Biological Sciences

 - Students with a total of three unsuccessful attempts (below C-) in any combination of BIOC, BIOL, and CHEM courses will be automatically dropped from subsequent enrollment in department courses.

-- Any single BIOC, BIOL, or CHEM course may only be taken two times at APU.
+- Any single BIOC, BIOL, or CHEM course may be taken only two times at APU.

 - Students may not earn a chemistry minor if they are majoring in biochemistry, nor may they earn a biology minor if they are majoring in allied health or biochemistry.